 Accurate maps of agricultural areas at high spatial resolution and available at national scales have previously been very rare.
 Only recently has it been possible that the demands for such maps of agricultural areas could be met through the undertaking of several national or international projects, thanks to the increasing availability of open access remote sensing data.
-For

-- 35 example, mapping of grasslands and their management has been conducted at the national extent for Germany (Griffiths et al., 2019).
+For example, mapping of grasslands and their management has been conducted at the national extent for Germany (Griffiths et al., 2019).
 A grassland map is also part of the Copernicus Land Monitoring Service High Resolution Layer group for Europe produced by European Environmental Agency (Copernicus Land Monitoring Service, 2020).
-In comparison to European scale products, nation-wide products can benefit from better parametrization of classification model(s) to account for the sub-continental variation within agricultural areas (e.g., in field size and mosaics) which occurs within Europe due to different management practices or climatic conditions. - We mapped cropland and permanent grassland across the whole of Switzerland.
+In comparison to European scale products, nation-wide products can benefit from better parametrization of classification model(s) to account for the subcontinental variation within agricultural areas (e.g., in field size and mosaics) which occurs within Europe due to different management practices or climatic conditions.

+We mapped cropland and permanent grassland across the whole of Switzerland.
 Switzerland covers 41 285 km2 and is well suited to the development and testing of methods for mapping agricultural land cover due to the availability of extensive ground-truth data.
-Despite being a small country, Switzerland is very heterogeneous with respect to environmental climate and terrain conditions which have a strong influence over the ecosystems services provided by agricultural land (Fig. 1), as well - 45 as in socio-political terms with variation across the 26 cantons.
+Despite being a small country, Switzerland is very heterogeneous with respect to climate and terrain conditions which have a strong influence over the ecosystems services provided by agricultural land (Fig. 1), as well as in socio-political terms with variation across the 26 cantons.
 Switzerland is divided into 6 biogeographical regions (Fig. 1) defined following statistical analysis of the distribution of flora and fauna species and adapted to boundaries of communes (Gonseth et al., 2001; Wohlgemuth, 1996).
 These regions differ significantly in their climate and topography.
-The demand for ecosystem services provided by agricultural areas is relatively high compared to other European countries since the import of agricultural goods is relatively limited (compared to EU member states) and there are strict-protection measures are applied - 50 across the agricultural areas., largely applied to alpine grasslands.
-These Pprotection measures include designation of strict protection areas where fertilization and irrigation are banned, and measures that influencecontrol the management activities such as crop rotation or the timing and allocationnumber of the management management activities such as the mowing, grazing and fertilization of the grasslands (Boch et al., 2019).
-In addition, direct payments schemes are also used to manage arable land requiring implementation of crop rotation and managed fertilizer regimes, restrictions on pesticides use and compulsory - 55 implementation of buffer zones and ecological compensation areas (FOAG, 2015).
+The demand for ecosystem services provided by agricultural areas is relatively high compared to other European countries since the import of agricultural goods is relatively limited (compared to EU member states) and protection measures are applied across agricultural areas.
+Protection measures include designation of strict protection areas where fertilization and irrigation are banned, and measures that control the timing and number of management activities such as mowing, grazing and fertilization of grasslands (Boch et al., 2019).
+In addition, direct payments schemes are also used to manage arable land requiring implementation of crop rotation and managed fertilizer regimes, restrictions on pesticides use and compulsory implementation of buffer zones and ecological compensation areas (FOAG, 2015).
 As a result, areas which are topographically suitable for arable agriculture (which are relatively limited) are likely subject to intensive farming.